AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

    ![](assets/s_ncs_user_edit_op_general_tab_exe_target.png)

-The configuration procedure is presented in [Extracting the control group from the main target](#extracting-the-control-group-from-the-main-target) and [Adding a population](#adding-a-population).
+The configuration procedure is presented in [Extracting the control group from the main target](#extracting-the-control-group-from-the-main-target) and [Adding a control group](#adding-a-population).

 #### Activating the control group for a delivery {#activating-the-control-group-for-a-delivery}